Ilddor/docker-allthemods10/README.md

 These environment variables can be set to override their defaults.

 * JVM_OPTS "-Xms2048m -Xmx4096m"
-* MOTD "All the Mods 10-2.47 Server Powered by Docker"
+* MOTD "All the Mods 10: To the Sky Server Powered by Docker"
 * ALLOW_FLIGHT "true" or "false"
 * MAX_PLAYERS "5"
 * ONLINE_MODE "true" or "false"